devhid/gerry-backend/project.md

 <h1 align=center>Project Specification</h1>
 <p align=center><strong>Team Name</strong>: Jazz</p>
 <p align=center><strong>Team Members</strong>: Mankirat Gulati, Andy Liang, Stanley Lim, Johnny So</p>
+<p align=center>States: <strong>California</strong>, <strong>Virginia</strong>, and <strong>Utah</strong></p>

 ## Background
 * A Gerrymander is a voting district that is designed to serve some political purpose.
 The name refers to both a salamander and Eldridge Gerry, whose newly created voting district about 200 years ago was said to resemble a salamander.

 * Within the past 10 years, databases for voter characterization as well as tools for precise map generation have made it possible to create congressional districts that favor the party responsible for the creation of the districts.
 Redistricting is done in states where census data requires a change in the number of delegates in the state, and the 2010 census triggered redistricting in a number of states.
 Many of these redistricting efforts resulted in a shift in the political representation in the states.

 * As the realization of the impact of these changes has grown, various technical approaches to the issue have been proposed, some as quantitative measures of the presence of Gerrymandering, others as legal challenges to redistricting, and yet others as draft bills in Congress to minimize the effect of future redistricting.
 Many of the redistricting changes following the 2010 census used provisions of the Voting Rights Act (VRA) in way not intended by the people responsible for the VRA.
 For example, the VRA provided for majority-minority districts, which were intended as a means to ensure representation of minority groups in Congress.
-However, the VRA was used to "pack" districts, which promoted Gerrymandered districts, and also fewer majority-minority district than might otherwise have been possible.
+However, the VRA was used to "pack" districts, which promoted Gerrymandered districts, and also fewer majority-minority districts than might otherwise have been possible.

 * The system to be developed in this project will allow for the generation of congressional district boundaries without political influence but with the maximum number of majority-minority districts.
 This system relates to, but is different from, systems developed in previous sections of CSE308.
 Those systems gathered data associated with this topic, analyzed the data using many of the proposed measures of Gerrymandering, presented the data in a way that highlighted the effects of gerrymandering, and explored various algorithms for automatic redistricting.